JohannesLorenz/LoQuality/README.txt

 ::::::::::::

 * You must wait at least 60 seconds after your flash video was downloaded in firefox.
-Than, you can start the flash downloader.
+Then, you can start the flash downloader.
 If you start earlier, crashes occur...